 In general, cookies are used to retain user preferences, provide anonymised tracking data to third party applications, such as Google Analytics, and to make your browsing experience more efficient.

 As a rule, cookies make browsing our website a better experience.
 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
-We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers.
+We suggest consulting the Help section of your browser.

 Should you decide to add a comment to one of our blog posts, we ask you to provide some minimal details that allow you to make best use of the functionality.
 You may contact us at anytime to delete any information you may have posted and later change your mind about.

 Date published: 18th May 2018